 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-This delicious recipe is based very closely around my recipe for Classic Buttery Scones.
-I always believe that once you find a good recipe, why should you change it? (unless of course it is savoury, then something so sweet might not be so nice!!)
+This delicious recipe is based very closely around my recipe for classic buttery scones.
+I always believe that once you find a good recipe, why should you change it? (unless of course it is savoury then something so sweet might not be so nice!!)

-It might seem like I have an obsession with White Chocolate, and don’t get me wrong, I do love it, but I love all chocolate!
-I just think that White Chocolate and Raspberry/Cranberry goes together SO well its rude not to experiment with that wonderful combination!
+It might seem like I have an obsession with white chocolate, and don’t get me wrong, I do love it, but I love all chocolate!
+I just think that white chocolate and cranberry goes together SO well its rude not to experiment with that wonderful combination!